JainAbhi2411/DineQR/docs/prd.md

 **B. Add-On Order UI**
 - Menu page banner: 'You have an active order (#ORD-1234).
 Add more items to your current order.'
 - **NLP Chatbot Add-On Support**: If customer opens NLP chatbot while having active order, chatbot displays message: 'You have an active order (#ORD-1234).
 I can add more items to your current order.
-Just tell me what you want!' (neon cyan color)
-- Cart displays two sections: 'Current Order Items' (read-only) and 'Add-On Items' (editable, **with source indicator: 'Added via Manual' or 'Added via NLP Chatbot'**)
+Just tell me what you want!' (neon cyan color)\n- Cart displays two sections: 'Current Order Items' (read-only) and 'Add-On Items' (editable, **with source indicator: 'Added via Manual' or 'Added via NLP Chatbot'**)
 - **Promotion Application for Add-On Items**:
   - If original order has applied promotion, system checks if promotion is still valid and applicable to add-on items
   - If applicable, promotion automatically extends to add-on items